himorin/editor-collab/input-explainer.md

 // Render a visualization of the input source - eg. a controller mesh. function renderInputSource(session, inputSource, gripPose) {
-  // FIXME: Using a fictional isDisplayOpaque() method to state that controller meshes should not be rendered
-  // on transparent displays (AR). if (isDisplayOpaque(session) && gripPose) {
+  // Controller meshes should not be rendered on transparent displays (AR), so
-    // Render a controller mesh if the using the gripPose as a transform. let controllerMesh = getControllerMesh(inputSource);
+  // only render a controller mesh if the XREnvironmentBlendMode is 'opaque' and
+  // we have a valid gripPose to transform it with. if (gripPose && session.environmentBlendMode == 'opaque') {
+    let controllerMesh = getControllerMesh(inputSource);
     renderer.drawMeshAtTransform(controllerMesh, gripPose.transform);
   }